toyosi12/react-native-isw-mobile-sdk/README.md

 #### Performing Transactions
-You can perform a transaction, once the SDK is configured, by providing the payment info and payment callbacks, like so:
+You can perform a transaction, once the SDK is configured, by providing the payment info and payment callbacks, like so...

 ```javascript